Ashdown, Arkansas

 Ashdown (formerly Turkey Flats and Keller) is a city in Little River County, Arkansas, United States.
 The community was incorporated in 1892 and has been the county seat since 1906.
 Located within the Arkansas Timberlands between the Little River and the Red River, Ashdown's economy and development have historically been tied to the timber industry.
 Timber is still a major industry here.

-Ashdown's population at the 2010 census was 4,723, a slight decrease from the 2000 census.
+Ashdown's population at the 2020 census was 4,261.
 The city's well-preserved history and proximity to outdoor recreation, such as Millwood State Park, draws tourists.

 History

 Founded as a small farming community, Ashdown was initially known as Turkey Flats and later Keller before being renamed by Judge Lawrence Alexander Byrne.
 Following his Keller mill being "burned down to ashes", Byrne vowed to rebuild and found a town named Ashdown.
 It was incorporated on June 11, 1892, as Ashdown.
 Rapid growth began in 1895 following the railroad reaching town.
 The Arkansas and Choctaw Railroad (later the St. Louis, San Francisco and New Orleans Railroad, and subsequently the St. Louis–San Francisco Railway) connected Ashdown to Arkinda.
 The growth of the Kansas City Southern Railway, and the Memphis, Dallas and Gulf Railroad (later the Graysonia, Nashville & Ashdown Railroad) continued to stimulate the city and its timber industry.
 The railroads could carry more freight more quickly than had the steamboats and flatboats previously used to ship lumber to markets.

 Following World War II, Ashdown's economy began to diversify.
 Its location near two rivers attracted manufacturing plants, such as Coca-Cola bottling plant, box factory, clothing plant, ice plant and a pallet plant.

 The United States Army Corps of Engineers dammed the Little River and Saline River at their confluence in 1966, forming Millwood Lake.
 It is used for flood control and recreation.
 The lake's recreational value attracted a Nekoosa Paper Company paper mill to the area two years later.
 It continues to operate today after being purchased by Domtar.
 The Little River Memorial Hospital was also built during this period of rapid building and development.